 The Chair approved final procurement policies in May 2019.
-The policy applies to non-road diesel equipment greater than 25 horsepower, and on-road dump and cement trucks, on construction contracts valued at \$500,000 or more.
+The policy applies to non-road diesel equipment with equal to or greater than 25 horsepower, and on-road dump and cement trucks, on construction contracts valued at \$500,000 or more.
 It includes a phase-in period to allow contractors the time and flexibility to plan for the new standard.
 COBID firms are required to comply with the standards but have more flexibility.
-So far Washington County, Metro, TriMet and the Port of Portland have followed the County's and City's lead and adopted these standards.
+So far Washington County, Metro and the Port of Portland have followed the County's and City's lead and adopted these standards.

 The program, to help accommodate contractors especially COBID contractors, has a relatively complex implementation timeline.
 The complex timeline and difficulty of identifying compliant equipment in the field necessitate a strong administrative architecture for the program.
 Fortunately, the partnership with other jurisdictions and the identical program elements make it possible to share administrative burdens and costs with participating governments.
 The City of Portland has taken the lead in establishing the administrative infrastructure and allocated over \$400,000 in FY 2020 for startup costs.
-The annual cost of the administrative program is budgeted at \$311,000 annually, and Multnomah County's share of the program would cost \$53,450 annually, or 17% of the total.
-The County's costs may decrease as other jurisdictions join the effort, and the fixed costs are spread across additional partners.
+The annual cost of the administrative program is budgeted at \$304,000 annually, and Multnomah County's share of the program would cost \$53,000 annually, or 17% of the total.
+The County's costs may decrease as other jurisdictions join the effort, including the Port of Portland and Trimet, and the fixed costs are spread across additional partners.
 Refer to Administrative Procedure PUR-10 for a complete description of program requirements.

-Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Track the number of contractors with registered equipment N/A 20 20 40 Outcome Reduction in PM from construction projects N/A 10% 0 10% Output Number of pieces of equipment registered N/A 100 50 100
+Performance Measures Measure Type Primary Measure FY20 Actual FY21 Budgeted FY21 Estimate FY22 Offer Output Track the number of contractors with registered equipment N/A 20 0 20 Outcome Reduction in PM from construction projects N/A 10% 0 10% Output Number of pieces of equipment registered N/A 100 0 100